 - Cost of living in Jerome is 10.7% cheaper than the national average.

-Jerome is one of the cheapest places to live in Idaho.
-The monthly cost of food and utilities is ~34% lower than the national average.
-At the Minidoka National Historic Site, visitors can explore the history of Japanese Americans during World War II.
-The city also boasts ample job opportunities with companies such as Canyon Trail Realty.
+Monthly food and utilities cost ~34% less than the national average in Jerome.
+The Minidoka National Historic Site in Magic Valley is a key ode to the history of Japanese Americans during World War II.
+The city also boasts ample job opportunities at large companies like the Canyon Trail Realty and the Amalgamated Sugar Company.

 #8 Chubbuck